 Scholarships for Students with Disabilities

-The Weingarten Center accepts applications from Penn students registered with Student Disabilities Services for the following types of expenses:
+The Weingarten Center accepts scholarship applications year-round from Penn students registered with Student Disabilities Services for the following types of expenses:

 - Tuition based upon financial need

 - Psychological/neuropsychological testing